-- When preparing to tow, and before driving away, be sure to check the following: - The vehicle has been properly serviced, and the tires, brakes, suspension, cooling system, and lights are in good operating condition. - The trailer has been properly serviced and is in good condition. - All weights and loads are within limits. - The hitch, safety chains, and any other attachments are secure. - All items on and in the trailer are properly secured and cannot shift while you drive.
+When preparing to tow, and before driving away, be sure to check the following:

-- Your vehicle tires and spare are in good condition and properly inflated. - The trailer tires and spare are in good condition and inflated as recommended by the trailer maker. - You may want to fill the fuel tank with premium fuel.
-Premium fuel provides improved performance.
+- The vehicle has been properly serviced, and the tires, brakes, suspension, cooling system, and lights are in good operating condition. - The trailer has been properly serviced and is in good condition. - All weights and loads are within limits. - The hitch, safety chains, and any other attachments are secure. - All items on and in the trailer are properly secured and cannot shift while you drive.

-Driving Safely With a Trailer
+- Your vehicle tires and spare are in good condition and properly inflated. - The trailer tires and spare are in good condition and inflated as recommended by the trailer maker. - Towing performance can be affected by high altitude, high temperature, or when climbing steep grades.
+Therefore, premium fuel (premium unleaded gasoline with pump octane number of 91 or higher) is recommended when towing more than 3,500 lbs (1,590 kg).

-The added weight, length, and height of a trailer will affect your vehicle's handling and performance, so driving with a trailer requires some special driving skills and techniques.
+Driving Safely With a Trailer The added weight, length, and height of a trailer will affect your vehicle's handling and performance, so driving with a trailer requires some special driving skills and techniques.